Evergreen Point Floating Bridge: Maintenance building

+Usage

+In 2023, the floating bridge carried an annual average of 57,913 vehicles per weekday.
+Prior to the COVID-19 pandemic, the bridge carried a weekday average of 74,912 vehicles in 2018.

 Public transportation

 Public transportation and high-occupancy vehicle (HOV) use were incorporated in the bridge design.
-The bridge includes HOV lanes with priority for transit.
+The bridge includes HOV lanes with priority for transit and the program as a whole built several transit-only facilities.
 A 2008 WSDOT report included five core bus rapid transit routes proposed by Sound Transit connecting the Eastside (Kirkland, Redmond, and Bellevue) to Downtown Seattle and the University District, with a base frequency of 15 minutes, increasing up to 7 minutes at peak times.
+The bus rapid transit program was not implemented and replaced by increased frequency on King County Metro and Sound Transit Express routes that serve the corridor.
 Existing freeway bus stations (also known as "flyer stops") on the Eastside at Evergreen Point and Yarrow Point were rebuilt and moved from the freeway's shoulder to the median, accompanied by landscaped lids with parking and lawns, in 2014 for increased compatibility with the bridge's planned HOV lanes.

 The bridge was engineered to accommodate a Link light rail extension with two options (both requiring 30 additional pontoons): one option would be 116 ft wide with two lanes each direction, plus light rail to replace the HOV lanes; the other 150 ft option would retain the HOV lanes, two general purpose lanes in each direction, and add light rail.
+A proposal to include a light rail line with the construction of the bridge was dropped in 2008 after Sound Transit chose to prioritize the East Link Extension on the I-90 floating bridge.
+A first line on the SR 520 corridor would also cause capacity issues on the section south of the Lake Washington Ship Canal.